Concerns and controversies at the 2010 Commonwealth Games: Athletes under investigation for trashing apartments

-Australian athletes have been accused of vandalizing the towers of the athletes' village they were staying in by breaking furniture and electrical fittings.
-Delhi Police did not press the case after the Organizing Committee refused to file a complaint while Indian external affairs minister SM Krishna dismissed it as a one-off incident.
+Australian athletes were accused of vandalizing the towers of the athletes' village they were staying in by breaking furniture and electrical fittings.
+Delhi Police did not press the case after the Organizing Committee refused to file a complaint while Indian external affairs minister S. M. Krishna dismissed it as a one-off incident.

 A washing machine was hurled from the eighth floor of the same tower.
 Nobody on the ground was hit, but it is unclear who the culprit was.
-Indian newspapers have reported that the Australian Commonwealth Games Authority agreed to pay for the damages and have apologised for the incident.
+Indian newspapers reported that the Australian Commonwealth Games Authority agreed to pay for the damages and apologised for the incident.
 The Australian High Commissioner rejected the claim, stating that the incident was the result of partying and celebrations.
-Later comments by Australian officials have contradicted claims by Lalit Bhanot that they had admitted responsibility.
+Later comments by Australian officials contradicted claims by Lalit Bhanot that they had admitted responsibility.
 Perry Crosswhite said that it was still unclear if athletes from other nations present in the tower at the time had been responsible.

 Safety and security concerns

-Small monkeys roam Delhi's streets and prefer heavily urbanized areas with plenty of living space among buildings.
-They cannot be killed because many Indians see them as sacred so instead a larger, domesticated monkey, the langur, is brought in to scare away the smaller monkeys.
+Small monkeys roam Delhi's streets and prefer heavily urbanized areas with plenty of living space among the buildings and cannot be killed because many Indians see them as sacred.
+A larger, domesticated species of monkey, the langur, was brought to the Games Village to scare away the smaller monkeys.

-On the second day of the games, three Ugandan officials were injured by a malfunctioning security barrier at the games' village, and a senior official from that country raised allegations of discrimination by Indian officials.
+On the second day of the games, three Ugandan delegates were injured by a malfunctioning security barrier at the games' village.
+The officials had cuts and bruises and were hospitalized overnight for observation.
+A senior official from Uganda raised allegations of discrimination by Indian officials.
 Uganda's sports minister lashed out at Indian officials and demanded an apology for the accident.
-The officials had cuts and bruises and were hospitalized overnight for observation.
-The chairman of the Games' Organising Committee, Suresh Kalmadi, apologized to the Ugandan High Commissioner to India for the freak car accident.
+The chairman of the Games' Organising Committee, Suresh Kalmadi, apologized to the Ugandan High Commissioner to India for the incident.